 I hope you make this.
 Whether you make it for game day, or a family gathering, or even a potluck dinner, you’ll be the belle of the ball if you make this.
 It’s sheer peach perfection and your guests will be asking you to make it every time the visit you.

-Be sure to visit Frontera Wines and enter their Game Day Photo Contest!
+Be sure to visit Frontera Wines!
 Tell them Cravings of a Lunatic sent you.

 Thanks for reading.
 Cheers to a successful game day.
 May your glass be bottomless and your team be victorious!